 LPNs must earn their diploma in practical nursing, which can be completed in as little as 12 months.
 After the completion of the program, LPN students must also pass the National Council Licensure Exam (NCLEX) to work as an LPN.

 Education requirements to become a medical assistant varies by state, but most require either specialized training or the completion of a postsecondary medical assisting program.
-You can become a medical assisting by completing a diploma program in a few as 10 months or by earning your associate degree in as few as 16-20 months.
+You can become a medical assistant by completing a diploma program in a few as 10 months or by earning your associate degree in as few as 16-20 months.
 Certifications such as the Registered Medical Assistant (RMA) or Certified Clinical Medical Assistant (CCMA) exam can give candidates a competitive edge in the job market.

 Choosing Between a Career as an LPN vs. Medical Assistant